Qinglong-Lee/trade-enrichment-task/README.md

 - The solution is just for standalone, for more complicated scenario such as distributed deployment or high concurrency, there should be more detail to take into consideration.
 - http is not an appropriate way to transfer large sets of file data.
 Instead, MQ could be more efficient.
 - Sync response would block the client when the server is overloaded.
 Instead, the server can return a processing status first and then save the processed data to local, as well as manage a status.
 Then user can check the status through specific API, and get the processed data through another API.
 - Scalability would always be an issue for a robust system.
-Configuration Center like Nacos could be applied and Builder Design Pattern could also be applied to the product.csv loader and process logic of trade.csv
+Configuration Center like Nacos could be applied and Builder Design Pattern could also be applied to the product.csv loader and process logic of trade.csv.
+- Apply to a distributed Job Scheduler such as Quartz is a way for Scalability improvement.
 - Distances between regions would also be an issue in distributed scenario.
 Latency could be more apparent when large set of data apply.
-CDN could be applied for this case
+CDN could be applied for this case.